Click on the sections below to find out more about a specific topic.

 Special needs?

-If your child has special needs there are a variety of options going from integrated support in the school, integration classes or separate classes.
-In some cases an evaluation by the school psychologist may be necessary.
+If your child has special needs, there are a variety of options going from integrated support in the school, integration classes or separate classes.
+Teachers and school psychologists will accompany the family throughout the process.

 Question: I was told the level in math is high in Switzerland, but my first grader is still just learning numbers up to 20 and doing basic additions.
 Her cousin in the States is already doing fractions and learning to make and read graphs.